 Codecademy offers a great introductory course to HTML, CSS, and responsive design.

 - HTML and CSS Course: learn the basics of both HTML and CSS in this beginner’s course.
 You will also learn the fundamentals of responsive design and how to deploy your first website.

 As I mentioned, Codecademy is a great place to start learning.
 If you fall in love with HTML and CSS, consider investing a few bucks in another course after this one.
 Paid courses come with higher-quality content with video lectures, more interactive exercises, and better support.

-For a great “all-in-one” course for HTML and CSS, I can warmly recommend path below at Pluralsight (formerly Code School).
+For a great “all-in-one” course for HTML and CSS, I can warmly recommend the learning path below at Pluralsight (formerly Code School).

-This course is definitely more focused on design and user experience.
+This course is heavily focused on design and user experience.
 Hence, you won’t just learn how to write HTML and CSS to build websites, but also how to make them easy on the eye and intuitive to use.

 This awesome learning path teaches you all you need to know about HTML, CSS, and design to create your own, beautiful websites:

 - HTML and CSS Path: learn HTML, CSS, Bootstrap, and the fundamentals of design to make your websites even more stunning and easier to use.

 Try the course with this FREE 10-day trial.